kdeldycke/e107-importer/readme.txt

 * Upgrade e107 code from e107 v0.7.24.
 * Minimal requirement set to WordPress 3.1.0.
 * Use new WordPress importer framework.
-* Add an e107 to WordPress 301 redirector plugin.
+* Add an e107 to WordPress 301 redirector plugin (support news, pages, users and feeds).
 * Make image import optionnal.
 * Add an option to upload images from allowed domains only.
 * Align naming conventions with other WordPress importer.